colyseus/docs/docs/state/schema.md

 ### CollectionSchema

+!!!
+Warning "`CollectionSchema` is only implemented in JavaScript"
+    The `CollectionSchema` can only be used with JavaScript so far.
+Haxe, C#, LUA and C++ clients are not supported yet.

 The `CollectionSchema` works similarly as the `ArraySchema`, with the caveat that you don't have control over its indexes.

 ```typescript fct_label="TypeScript"